Free or cheap half-term kids' activities

 Make your own scavenger hunt or check if there's one locally

-If you're not able to go outside and hunt for painted rocks, made popular by the UK Love On The Rocks Facebook group, or go Geocaching where you use GPS to find hidden items locations it doesn't mean you can't still have fun.
+If you're not able or don't feel like going outside to do things like hunting for painted rocks, made popular by the UK Love On The Rocks Facebook group, or go Geocaching where you use GPS to find hidden items locations it doesn't mean you can't still have fun.
 If you've a garden, you can hide small items in Tupperware or plastic food containers, or you can fill with riddles that point to the next clue.
 You can buy 'clue cards' online on various sites for about £4, but they're easy to make yourself.
 If you've got paper and pens, you shouldn't even need to go out to pick anything up.

-🎃 Halloween twist: Traditional trick-or-treating might be off the agenda in the year of the pandemic, but there's no reason you can't hide little packets of sweets in your garden, or healthier snacks in plastic pots around the house and challenge the kids to find them.
+🎃 Halloween twist: Traditional trick-or-treating might not be something you're comfortable doing yet, but there's no reason you can't hide little packets of sweets in your garden, or healthier snacks in plastic pots around the house and challenge the kids to find them.

-If it's safe and you're allowed to go outside, some local communities are making pictures of pumpkins to put in the window for kids to spot on walks – see how many you can find, and give a sweet treat or fun sticker for every one.
+Some local communities also making pictures of pumpkins to put in the window for kids to spot on walks – see how many you can find, and give a sweet treat or fun sticker for every one.
 It's worth checking local Facebook groups to see if this is happening in your area.
-You can still get dressed up in costumes and go for a walk for this one, but do make sure to follow local and national guidelines and restrictions, and respect social distancing.
+You can still get dressed up in costumes and go for a walk for this one, but it avoids knocking on strangers doors which you might not be comfortable with.

 Free or cheap party games